Pharmacy Practice Residency Program Overview

 Each resident will be responsible for maintaining the adverse drug report log.

 Each resident will be responsible for developing, performing and presenting a medication use evaluation project during their residency.
+The results will be presented at the Pharmacy and Therapeutics Committee and /or medical division committee.

 Each resident class is encouraged to tour different hospitals and pharmacy departments during the year.
 The purpose of these activities is to see alternative pharmacy systems and gain additional depth in knowledge and understanding in the provision of pharmacy services.